Become a CFD® and AIFD®

 Becoming a Certified Floral Designer (CFD®) or Accredited Member of AIFD®

-The deadline to enroll as a Candidate and submit your Application to Participate in the June 28, 2015 Denver PFDE is April 15, 2015.
+The deadline to enroll as a Candidate and submit your Application to Participate in the July 1, 2016 PFDE is April 15, 2016.
 However, we suggest enrolling as a PFDE Candidate as soon as possible in order to receive your study materials prior to the online test portion of the PFDE (online test deadline: May 1).
 Please read the steps to membership below before completing your Candidate Enrollment Form.

 STEP 1: Enroll as a PFDE Candidate ($150)

 To apply online, please click here to fill out the Candidate Enrollment Form.
 Candidates will receive a copy of The AIFD Guide to Floral Design: Terms, Techniques, and Traditions (1st edition).
 This text should be studied to review for Part 1 of the PFDE: The online test.

 STEP 2: Review for the PFDE (no cost)

 AIFD highly suggests that regardless of your level of experience, you take the time to review the following documents to help prepare yourself for both the online test and hands-on evaluation portions of the PFDE: